TMIDI: Tom's MIDI Player

 TMIDI is a single EXE file, approximately 64KB in size.
 No installation is necessary - just save the file to disk somewhere and run it.
 It is currently freeware, released under the MIT license, with source code available (see bottom of this page).
 By downloading and/or using TMIDI, you agree to this license.

-Click here to download 32-bit TMIDI (recommended for normal people)
+Click here to download 32-bit TMIDI for Windows Vista and later (compiled with VS2013)

-Click here to download 64-bit TMIDI (suitable for extreme MIDI activities)
+Click here to download 64-bit TMIDI (suitable for extreme MIDI activities - compiled with VS2013)

 Features of TMIDI